 In police uniforms, a man and woman stood outside.
 “There’s a bomb threat involving this suite.
 We need to search,” the man said.

-The Saburian checked identification and let them, only permitting “the lady cop,” inside the women’s suite.
+The Saburian checked identification and let them inside, only permitting “the lady cop,” into the women’s suite.
 Discovering nothing, they left.

 By the morning, Noru’s drugged mind had cleared and she called the Saburian minister.

 “Someone might be trying to kill my child and me,” she insisted.

 When she walked out to the common area, the chatter abruptly ended between maids, bodyguard and dog trainer.

 “There’s nothing to worry about,” she told them.